pennersr/django-allauth/docs/account/configuration.rst

   password forgotten procedure.
 Note that this is a default only -- see the section on HTTPS for more information.

-``ACCOUNT_EMAIL_CONFIRMATION_COOLDOWN`` (default: ``180``)
-  Users can request email confirmation mails via the email management view, and, implicitly, when logging in with an unverified account.
-In order to prevent users from sending too many of these mails, a rate limit is in place that allows for one confirmation mail to be sent per the specified cooldown period (in seconds).

 ``ACCOUNT_EMAIL_MAX_LENGTH`` (default: ``254``)
   Maximum length of the email field.
 You won't need to alter this unless using MySQL with the InnoDB storage engine and the ``utf8mb4`` charset, and only in